bulletmark/pinstall/README.md

 ### Command `uvenv`

 ```
-usage: pinstall uvenv [-h] [-d DIR] [-p PYTHON | -P PYENV] [-u UV]
+usage: pinstall uvenv [-h] [-d DIR] [-p PYTHON] [-u UV]
                          [-f REQUIREMENTS_FILE] [-r] [-i [PACKAGE ...]] [-R]
                          [args ...]

 Creates a Python virtual environment using uv.

 Runs `uv venv` to create a `.venv/` (optionally for the specified Python
-name, or path, or pyenv Python version) then installs all package
+name, or path) then installs all package dependencies from 1)
-dependencies from 1) requirements.txt if present, or 2) from
-pyproject.toml if present.
+requirements.txt if present, or 2) from pyproject.toml if present.

 [uv](https://github.com/astral-sh/uv) is a new Python installation tool
 which is more efficient and **much** faster than `python -m venv` and